Solstice

 And our limbs connect to others at the end of space,

-Through a secret field that joins us all
+Through a secret field which joins us all

 Like clockwork, matching lovers face to face